 Step 2: Go to Input/codecs at the top of the page.
 You will see the "File" category — under the "Damaged or Incomplete AVI file, choose the option "Always fix."
 You can save the changes and try playing the video again.

 If you are using a Windows 10 computer, you might face some Windows 10 video problems while trying to play videos.
-One of the quick fixes to solve "Windows 10 videos not playing" error is to restart your computer or the video itself.
+One of the quick fixes to solve the "Windows 10 videos not playing" error is to restart your computer or the video itself.
 If that does not work, you can try following the solutions mentioned below.

 Solution 1.
 Uninstall and Reinstall the Display Driver